united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 {{< imgproc function Fit "800x150" >}}{{< /imgproc >}}

-In the **third node "Function"** a timestamp is generated for each distance value.
-The timestamp is stored in the form of a string.
-This makes it possible, for example, to read out the time at which a item was produced.
+The **third node "Function"** formats the incoming data from MQTT-IN by extracting information from the json (timestamp and relevant data point) and arranging it in a usable way for Node-RED (parsing).
 The code for this node looks like this:

 ```js
 msg.timestamp=msg.payload.timestamp_ms